tvvignesh/about/Work/Ramco Systems - Different Roles/README.md

 13. Microservices Platform

     Implemented a Microservices Platform for the organization to use with orchestration, containers, Event Sourcing, etc.

+14. Machine Learning Platform

+    Lead the development of the Machine Learning Platform for the organization to automate the entire cycle of Machine Learning from ETL to Prediction

+15. DevOps Platform

+    Lead the development of the DevOps platform for the organization to make packaging and shipping code easy to production

 ### My initiatives @ Ramco